The European Solidarity Centre tour

 European Solidarity Centre entrance fee: regular ticket 30 PLN, discount ticket 25 PLN, regular group ticket (11 people or more) 28 PLN, discount group ticket (11 people or more) 22 PLN

-How to book a European Solidarity Center tour in English, Spanish or Dutch?
-Please click here!
-If you need a private guide for European Solidarity Center in French or German, please let me know.
-I can arrange it for you as well.
+If you need a tour guide for Gdansk in French or German, please let me know.
+We can arrange it for you as well.